J-992/drawing-robot/README.md

 ## Overview

-This project was a collaboration between Adam Sidat, Jaffer Razavi, Ben Jabal, and Samantha Chan to design and devlelop a drawing robot using a Lego EV3 Module as a CPU.
+This project was a collaboration to design and devlelop a drawing robot using a Lego EV3 Module as a CPU.